 - After the pole has been loosened, use the lift cylinders to lift the suspended pole, and use the pole guides to keep control.
 Don’t use the pole guides to actually lift the pole.

-- Make sure that the rigging that attaches the pole to the load line is below the pole’s balance point.
-This will add weight to the tail end and keep it down.
+- Make sure that the rigging that attaches the pole to the load line is above the pole’s balance point.
+This will keep the pole vertical.

 - Don’t lose control of the pole at any time.
 Doing so, can make its movement unpredictable and lead to both injuries and damage to the equipment itself.